 Wantage Silver Band has been making music in Wantage, Oxfordshire and beyond since 1972.

-Our Wantage Band is in the prestigious Championship Section and in October 2014 competed at the Royal Albert Hall at the Nationals.
+Our Wantage Band is in the prestigious Championship Section and in October 2016 will compete at the Royal Albert Hall at the Nationals, their second visit in 2 years.
 Our 'B' Band in March 2015 won promotion to First Section as of January 2016 having been promoted to Second Section in 2014.
 Academy Brass, formed in 2013, are in Fourth Section.
 To complete WSB we have a Concert Brass, a Trainer Band, Beginners and the Big Band.

 Hire A Band